guarddog-dev/VMware_Photon_OVA/README.md

 #### CLI Method:
 >esxcli system settings advanced set -o /Net/GuestIPHack -i 1
 #### PowerCLI Method:
->pswd #only needed for MacOS or Linux
+>pwsh #only needed for MacOS or Linux

 >$VMHOST = Read-Host "Please input the IP or FQDN of your ESXi Host"